TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 **Renewals**

-You agree DBP, as Registrant, will arrange for Your Registrar to charge the credit card You have on file with the Registrar, at the Registrar's then current rates.
+You agree DBP will arrange for Your Registrar to charge the credit card You have on file with the Registrar, at the Registrar's then current rates.

 If for any reason DBP and/or the Registrar for Your domain name is unable to charge Your credit card for the full amount of the service provided, or if DBP and/or the Registrar is charged back for any fee it previously charged to the credit card You provided, You agree that DBP and/or the Registrar may, without notice to You, pursue all available remedies in order to obtain payment, including but not limited to immediate cancellation of all services DBP provides to You.